geodaai/openassistant/website/docs/tutorial-basics/add-config-ui.md

 ```

 The `ConfigPanel` component offers a comprehensive solution for managing AI Assistant configurations within your React application.
 By following this tutorial, you can effectively integrate, customize, and utilize the `ConfigPanel` to enhance the usability and functionality of your AI-powered features.

-For further customization and advanced usage, refer to the [ConfigPanel Source Code](./packages/ui/src/components/config-panel.tsx) and explore additional props and functionalities as needed.